the-main-thing/blog/src/pages/optional-ts.md

 `useGetUserInfo()`, my code editor won’t give me any hint that this argument is actually needed for the function to work.

-Because the value is marked as optional, I may never pass it—so we get stuck in a loading state forever.
+Because the value is marked as optional, I may never pass it so we get stuck in a loading state forever.
 I’ve been there.

 But if I define the hook like this: